 It’s not just that the pro-life movement has lost moral credibility.
 It’s that its ideals derive from an infantile desire to maintain a pristine Christian ethics that never existed, an ethics that never gets muddled by the difficult circumstances of life as it’s lived on the ground.
 Pro-lifers have narrowly focussed on protecting the existence of a single living organism, the fetus, no exceptions, no conditions, no mitigating forces.
 Of course, quality ethical deliberation is nourished precisely by entertaining morally unsettling scenarios, and by the careful (and flexible) consideration of complicating factors.
 Pro-life theology (at least the popular versions) has become immensely impoverished and simplistic by its own hand because it refuses to consider any issue that relates to women and children as morally complex.
 Women and children oftentimes function as symbols of the sacred in the socially conservative, pro-life ethical universe.
 They aren’t specific, contextually-embodied humans with a range of unique desires and struggles so much as conceptual pawns in a theological discourse game, a game in which men (and their dutiful wives) are eager to demonstrate the humanitarian nature of their intellectual paternalism.

 In truth, I struggle to care about this (and other evangelical pet topics) at all, always battling back my indifference to “the cultural wars” even when aspects of it manage to intrigue me.
 I’m soulless and have no children.
 It’s either that or the Canadian apathy, which quickly cools any outrage I sometimes manage to whip up for the unlucky women suffering under these barbaric abortion bans.
-Here are my extremely fatigued, highly untechnical thoughts worth probably less than two cents: I can’t find anywhere in the Scriptures where the definition of life is restricted to mean biological survival only.
+So here are my extremely fatigued, highly untechnical thoughts: I can’t find anywhere in the Scriptures where the definition of life is restricted to mean biological survival only.
 From my understanding, God intervened in human history on behalf of the suffering and sin-laden people already alive.
 To me, salvation means a better life than one we inevitably make for ourselves apart from our Creator.
 Quality of life strikes me as a deeply theological concept.